CMSgov/dpc-static-site/common/docsV1.md

 <pre class="highlight"><code>200 - Group was removed</code></pre>

 ### Removing patients from a group
 Removals are handled through a custom remove operation on the /Group endpoint.
-This takes the members listed into a given resource and removes them from the existing Group.
+This takes the members listed into a given resource and removes them from the existing group.

 <div class="ds-c-alert ds-c-alert--warn">
   <div class="ds-c-alert__body">